 Over time, two different theories have emerged.
 Here’s a breakdown of the stakeholder vs shareholder theories.

 Friedman believed that corporate social responsibility lay in creating the maximum possible profits for shareholders.
-He also believed that shareholders in turn had a social responsibility to use their voting power to make key decisions about how the company operated and treated its employees and customers.
+He also believed that shareholders had a social responsibility to use their voting power to make key decisions about how the company operated and treated its employees and customers.

-Under the shareholder theory, aka stockholder theory, company executives were basically the employees of anyone who had invested in their company.
+Under the shareholder theory, aka stockholder theory, company executives were the employees of anyone who had invested in their company.
 Thus, the company’s managers were duty-bound to generate the highest possible return on each stockholder’s investment.

 See Related: How to Start Investing With Purpose